Saturday, December 21, 2024

 A long-awaited opportunity for prisoners to go to the front

-From the first days of the full-scale invasion of the Russian Federation into Ukraine, many of them asked to go to the front - from the prison administration, the department of criminal punishments of the Ministry of Justice, deputies and human rights activists.
+From the first days of the full-scale invasion of the Russian Federation in Ukraine, many of them asked to go to the front - from the prison administration, the department of criminal punishments of the Ministry of Justice, deputies and human rights activists.
 However, previously the law prohibited those sentenced to imprisonment or even a suspended sentence from serving in the army.

 In exceptional cases, President of Ukraine Vladimir Zelensky, by separate decrees, pardoned imprisoned ATO veterans - in 2022 there were 363 such people.
 Several hundred more people, whose cases had not yet been considered by the courts, were released into barracks from pre-trial detention centers in the first months after the invasion.
 But then the mobilization of prisoners stopped.